idaholab/moose/modules/contact/doc/content/modules/contact/tutorials/introduction/answer02a.md

 initial condition).

 In the CSV files you will find multiple columns.
-The rows are ordered according to node ID, which should result in a continious path along the mortar subdomain.
+The rows are ordered according to node ID, which should result in a continuous path along the mortar subdomain.
 You can also order the rows by any coordinate component.

 In the same directory as the tutorial inputs you will find a small python script